 Recent highlight: 6 Ways a Mastermind Can Accelerate Your Success w/ Nate Lowrie (15th Jan, 2018)

 The Productivityist Podcast

 One of the leaders in the online productivity space, Mike Vardy’s The Productivityist Podcast is the only podcast that hasn’t changed much since the last edition of this post in 2016.
-Mike continues to bring in top thinkers in personal productivity and development, as well as a variety of authors, makers and creators.
+Mike continues to bring in top thinkers in personal productivity and development for his weekly show, as well as a variety of authors, makers and creators.

 Mike always has an interesting take on whatever topic is being discussed.
 His background as a stand-up comedian means there are often laughs.
 The Productivityist Podcast is a must-listen for anyone new to podcasts and productivity.

 Recent highlight: The Year of Less with Cait Flanders (10th Jan, 2018)